 - Memory is allocated, de-allocated and used strictly using on internal buffer pool implementation.

 - Flink will not throw an OutOfMemoy Exception on you.

 - Very efficient disk spilling and network transfer.

 c.
 Native closed-loop iteration operators

 Flink has dedicated support for iterative computations.
 It iterates data by using streaming Architecture.
 The concept of an iterative algorithm is tightly bounded into flink query optimizer.
 Flink’s pipelined architecture allows processing the streaming data faster with lower latency.

 In Flink, Batch programs are automatically optimized to exploit situations where expensive operations (like shuffles and sorts) can be avoided, and when intermediate data should be cached.

-Big data is getting matured with Flink and Flink is a unified framework which allows building a single data workflow that hold streaming, batch, SQL and Machine learning.
+Big data is getting matured with Flink and Flink is a unified framework which allows building a single data workflow that holds streaming, batch, SQL and Machine learning.
 Flink can process graph using its own Gelly library and use Machine learning algorithm from its own FlinkML library.
-Flink also supports interactive queries and iterative algorithm not well served by Hadoop Mapreduce and extends mapreduce model with new operators like join, cross union, iterate, iterate delta, cogroup etc.
+Flink also supports interactive queries and iterative algorithm not well served by Hadoop MapReduce and extends the MapReduce model with new operators like join, cross-union, iterate, iterate delta, cogroup etc.